-Explore an interactive tree (http://openstax.org/l/tree_of_life2) of life here.
-Zoom in and out and click to learn more about the organisms and their evolutionary relationships.
+Explore an interactive tree (http://openstaxcollege.org/l/tree\of\life2) of life here.
+Zoom and click to learn more about the organisms and their evolutionary relationships.

 Modern Advances in Phylogenetic Understanding Come from Molecular Analyses

 The phylogenetic groupings are continually being debated and refined by evolutionary biologists.
 Each year, new evidence emerges that further alters the relationships described by a phylogenetic tree diagram.